Training structure

 3 credits27hMathematical Modeling in Mechanics (POLYTECH)

-5 creditsNumerical analysis of differential equations
+5 creditsNumerical Analysis of Differential Equations

-5 creditsEnglish for mechanical engineering
+5 creditsEnglish for mechanics

-3 creditsStructure and design (POLYTECH)
+3 creditsStructure and dimensioning (POLYTECH)

-5 creditsR&D and innovation seminar (framed teaching)
+5 creditsR&D seminar, innovation (supervised teaching)

 5 credits

-L3 - Mechanical Science and Technology
+L3 - Science and Technology in Mechanical Engineering

-Open Health Access course (L.AS).
+Open course in Health Access (L.AS).

 Mechanical design 1